 The future of thermal design – earlier electrothermal analysis

-During a panel discussion at the recent SEMI-THERM Thermal Technologies Workshop about the ‘Future of Thermal Design’ one of the speakers imagined a future where (paraphrased) “Electrical spice files and thermal spice files could be used together for early concurrent electrothermal system design”.
-My interpretation of this statement was that now, and going forward, electrical and thermal systems must be designed as one, and that continuing to work in electrical and thermal silos will begin to carry more and more inefficiencies, errors, re-work and risk.
+I attended a panel discussion several years ago at the SEMI-THERM Thermal Technologies Workshop about the ‘Future of Thermal Design’.
+One of the speakers imagined a future where (paraphrased) “Electrical spice files and thermal spice files could be used together for early concurrent electrothermal system design”.
+My interpretation of that statement remains that going forward, electrical and thermal systems must be designed as one whenever possible, as continuing to work in electrical and thermal silos would begin to carry more and more inefficiencies, errors, re-work and risk.

-At the time of this conference, an electrical-thermal-spice workflow was simply not practical in a general sense.
+At the time of the conference mentioned above, an electrical-thermal-spice workflow was simply not practical in a general sense.
 While thermal spice files do indeed exist, unlike electrical spice files, they can only be created for use in a single, fixed, thermal environment.
 It’s important to note that until only recently, no method had been identified to create a thermal spice file with a known accuracy at any operating power cycle, or even to support multiple heat sources in a device.
-The introduction of the thermal netlist export from Simcenter Flotherm 2020.1 (described here) this summer solved the accuracy and multi-heat source problem, but the single thermal environment limitation remained.
+The introduction of the thermal netlist export from Simcenter Flotherm 2020.1 (described here) solved the accuracy and multi-heat source problem, but the single thermal environment limitation remained until Boundary Condition Reduced Order Models (BCI-ROM) technology was released at Simcenter Flotherm 2020.2.

-This has all changed now.
-The recent release of Simcenter Flotherm 2020.2 can export FANTASTIC1 Boundary Condition Independent Reduced Order Models (BCI-ROMs) in the IEEE Standard 1076.1 VHDL-AMS format, making it compatible with many 1D and functional schematic circuit simulation tools.
+Simcenter Flotherm leverages the FANTASTIC1 method to export Boundary Condition Independent Reduced Order Models (BCI-ROMs).
+These are exportable for electrothermal modeling in the IEEE Standard 1076.1 VHDL-AMS format, making it compatible with many functional schematic circuit simulation tools.
 The BCI part of the name is critically important.
 It means the model will retain accuracy in any thermal environment.
-This is the accurate, portable, version of the future ‘thermal spice file’ described above, albeit with a different name.
+It is a realization of the accurate, portable, version of the future ‘thermal spice file’ envisaged by the conference speakers phrase at the start of this blog.

 Simcenter Flotherm BCI-ROM technology supports the thermal model supply chain, connecting thermal and circuit simulation (MOSFET - QFN)